Mix and Match to tailor your program to meet your individual needs

 - At least 17 years of age

-- Medical: Class II (in preparation for Commercial Privileges)
+- FAA Medical: Class II (in preparation for Commercial Privileges)

 - Be able to read, write, speak and understand English